Mbed-TLS/mbedtls-docs/kb/development/script-coding-standards.md

 from mbedtls_dev import …
 ```

+### Third-party Python libraries

+Avoid bringing in new dependencies, because each dependency adds risk to the project.
+Only use dependencies if they have a clear advantage.

+The minimum supported version of third-party Python libraries is recorded in `*.requirements.txt` files in the [`scripts` directory](https://github.com/Mbed-TLS/mbedtls/tree/development/scripts).
+As with the [Python version](#language-versions), keep in mind that long-time support branches may need to support older versions.

 ### Python typing

 Using type annotations is encouraged.
 We run [mypy](http://mypy-lang.org/) to verify static typing.